Send the following:

 Convertible Debt is when a company borrows money from an investor or group of investors, and the intention of both the investors and the company is to convert the debt to equity at some later date.
 Convertible Debt is useful for early stage companies raising small-ish amounts as a bridge financing mechanism to later, bigger rounds.
 Unlike a traditional loan, repayments are deferred for a period of time during which interest accrues.
 At any time during this deferral period, a “conversion event” may trigger the conversion of debt into equity.
 A typical conversion trigger is a future equity offering by the company, in which case the Convertible Debt (including the original principal plus accrued and unpaid interest) would convert into whatever equity the company is offering to new investors.

 To be in compliance with the Vermont Small Business Offering, we need to verify that investors are Vermont residents.
-A drivers license check is the fastest, easiest, most secure and least invasive way to confirm your residency.
+A drivers license check is the fastest, easiest and least invasive way to confirm your residency.
 We are also exploring if we can verify residency via voter registrations.
 We expect to make a change along these lines line the very near future.

 If you have not registered with Milk Money, these pages are hidden.
 Click here to register.
 And after you register and we confirm your VT residency, we will email you an access code to view campaigns.